 4. Get Your Music Heard

 Leverage Soundcloud and Hyppedit to get your music heard and exposed.
 The next alternatives would be to reach out to music blogs and playlist curators.
-Also, very important is to maintain a presence on social media.
+Also, it is essential to maintain a presence on social media.
 You can also invest in advertisements.

 Leverage SoundCloud and Hyppedit